ceph/ceph/doc/releases/pacific.rst

   until we implement a limit on the number of PGs default pools should consume, in combination with the 'scale-down' profile.

-* Cephadm & Ceph Dashboard: NFS management has been completely reworked to ensure that NFS exports are managed consistently across the different Ceph components.
-Prior to this, there were 3 incompatible implementations for configuring the NFS exports: Ceph-Ansible/OpenStack Manila, Ceph Dashboard and 'mgr/nfs' module.
-With this release the 'mgr/nfs' way becomes the official interface, and the remaining components (Cephadm and Ceph Dashboard) adhere to it.
-While this might require manually migrating from the deprecated implementations, it will simplify the user experience for those heavily relying on NFS exports.

-* Dashboard: "Cluster Expansion Wizard".
-After the 'cephadm bootstrap' step, users that log into the Ceph Dashboard will be presented with a welcome screen.
-If they choose to follow the installation wizard, they will be guided through a set of steps to help them configure their Ceph cluster: expanding the cluster by adding more hosts, detecting and defining their storage devices, and finally deploying and configuring the different Ceph services.

-* OSD: When using mclock_scheduler for QoS, there is no longer a need to run any manual benchmark.
-The OSD now automatically sets an appropriate value for `osd_mclock_max_capacity_iops` by running a simple benchmark during initialization.

-* MGR: The global recovery event in the progress module has been optimized and a `sleep_interval` of 5 seconds has been added between stats collection, to reduce the impact of the progress module on the MGR, especially in large clusters.

 Changelog
 ---------

-* rpm, debian: move smartmontools and nvme-cli to ceph-base (`pr#44164 <https://github.com/ceph/ceph/pull/44164>`_, Yaarit Hatuka)
-* qa: miscellaneous perf suite fixes (`pr#44154 <https://github.com/ceph/ceph/pull/44154>`_, Neha Ojha)
-* qa/suites/orch/cephadm: mgr-nfs-upgrade: add missing 0-distro dir (`pr#44201 <https://github.com/ceph/ceph/pull/44201>`_, Sebastian Wagner)
 * \*: s/virtualenv/python -m venv/ (`pr#43002 <https://github.com/ceph/ceph/pull/43002>`_, Kefu Chai, Ken Dreyer)
 * admin/doc-requirements.txt: pin Sphinx at 3.5.4 (`pr#43748 <https://github.com/ceph/ceph/pull/43748>`_, Kefu Chai)
 * backport mgr/nfs bits (`pr#43811 <https://github.com/ceph/ceph/pull/43811>`_, Sage Weil, Michael Fritch)